 Dawn in Hawaii.
-Another morning of waking too early.
-My hotel sat across the street from the bay, and I had hoped to leave the patio door open to let the sounds of the ocean lull me to sleep.
-That wasn’t to be.
-The streetside restaurant below me had hosted late-night partiers who lingered well past midnight.
+Another morning of waking too early in my room across the street from the bay.
+I had hoped to leave the patio door open to let the sounds of the ocean lull me to sleep, but that wasn’t to be.
+The streetside restaurant below me had hosted late-night partiers night who lingered well past midnight.

 Sleepiness was gone.
 I made coffee and escaped to the lanai of my third-floor suite.
-The hotel was old-school Maui, thirty rooms or so built around a courtyard of yellow hibiscus bushes in random patterns of sunbursts.
-The hotel’s gray clapboard siding with dark-green trim had seen better days, but the rooms were immaculate and much preferred to the massive resorts lining the beaches on the northwest part of the island.
+The hotel was old-school Maui, thirty rooms or so built around a courtyard of yellow hibiscus bushes in random sunburst patterns.
+The hotel’s gray clapboard siding with dark-green trim had seen better days, but the rooms were immaculate and much preferred to the massive hotels lining the beaches on the northwest part of the island.